Tr8rStudios/pokemongo_map/README.md

 # Pokemon Go
-This project is currently `abandoned` to access the previous release visit 99150c5cc349354167bb8f0d639fac240ca724ad
+This project is currently `abandoned` to access the previous release visit commit 99150c5cc349354167bb8f0d639fac240ca724ad

 ## Beta
 This version is currently in `Beta`.
 It is considered unstable, some commits will be